allankp/pytest-testrail/README.md

 Available flags:

+    --testrail [1,2]
-    --testrail            Create and update testruns with TestRail --tr-config=TR_CONFIG
+			  1.Create and update testruns with TestRail
-                          Path to the config file containing information about the TestRail server (defaults to testrail.cfg)
-    --tr-url=TR_URL       TestRail address you use to access TestRail with your web browser (config file: url in API section) --tr-email=TR_EMAIL   Email for the account on the TestRail server (config
+			  2.Read testrun and update tests with TestRail --tr-url=TR_URL       TestRail address you use to access TestRail with your web browser (config file: url in API section) --tr-email=TR_EMAIL   Email for the account on the TestRail server (config
                           file: email in API section)
     --tr-password=TR_PASSWORD
                           Password for the account on the TestRail server (config file: password in API section)
+    --tr-no-ssl-cert-check
+                          Do not check for valid SSL certificate on TestRail host

+   for testrail 1

+    --tr-config=TR_CONFIG
+                          Path to the config file containing information about the TestRail server (defaults to testrail.cfg)
+                          Path to the config file containing information about the TestRail server (defaults to testrail.cfg)
     --tr-testrun-assignedto-id=TR_TESTRUN_ASSIGNEDTO_ID
                           ID of the user assigned to the test run (config file: assignedto_id in TESTRUN section)